• Skip to primary navigation

 diced apples with peels in a pot

 Combine the apples, ¼ cup water, and cinnamon (if using) in a large pot.
 Bring to a boil, then reduce to a simmer.
-Cook covered, stirring occasionally for about 20-30 minutes or until the apples have softened and can be mash easily.
+Cook covered, stirring occasionally for about 20-30 minutes or until the apples have softened and can be mashed easily.

 cooked apples with peels in a pot on the stovetop